tilderain/TF2Ware_Ultimate/CONTRIBUTING.md

 For longer music that goes beyond the duration of a minigame/bossgame, the cut should be a few seconds longer than the minigame with a short fade at the end.

 Note: If you are editing existing audio within the versioned folder in [`sound/tf2ware_ultimate`](sound/tf2ware_ultimate/), you MUST bump the version number in the directory name, as well as WARE_MUSICVERSION in [`config.nut`](scripts/vscripts/tf2ware_ultimate/config.nut).
 This is due to audio with identical paths not being updated if it's already cached.

 ## Mapping
 Mapping changes are welcome, however VMF changes are more involved to merge (especially if the map has been changed in the meantime).
 To help with this, please be descriptive about changes made, and test your compile before submitting a PR.

 Note when compiling, add the following parameters to VRAD: `-noskyboxrecurse -staticproppolys -textureshadows`.
 If using the Hammer/Hammer++ compiler, this is in Expert under $light.exe.
 If using CompilePal, you can add these parameters inidividually under VRAD.
+In addition, compile LDR and do not pack the map during development.